SagarS98/Covid-19-Analysis/readme.txt

-This is my first project that i took off the datacamp website Feel Free to use the datasets as per your needs
+This is my first project
+Feel Free to use the datasets as per your needs
 Any and all suggestions are welcome
 Thanks